MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-21-using-ldap-as-user-registry.md

 ---
-title: IBM MobileFirst Platform Foundation 8.0 Beta working with LDAP and LTPA
+title: Working with LDAP and LTPA in IBM MobileFirst Platform Foundation 8.0 Beta
 date: 2016-04-21
 version:
 - 8.0